Steve's Special Calculus Course!

 Calculus class.
 I want to get to you *before* they ruin you!

-I don't care about the advanced stuff.
+I don't care so much about the advanced stuff.
 I care about the simple

 stuff.
 My point of view is this: